-Aside from a big pain in the butt?
-Shoulder pain is common, not as common as back pain, but common because of the fact the shoulder area itself is designed to favor mobility over stability.
-That being the case it’s relatively easy to injure (directly or through repetitive motion/exercise) and can be impacted by a variety of joint, bone, and soft tissue-based issues.
+Shoulder pain is common, not as common as back pain, but common because of the fact that the shoulder area itself is designed to favor mobility over stability.
+That being the case, it’s relatively easy to injure (directly or through repetitive motion or exercise) and can be impacted by a variety of joint, bone, and soft tissue-based issues.
 The level of pain varies depending on the cause and, well, you!
 Everyone’s a little different.

-Toughen up and throw on some ointment!
-Just kidding, although that’s a common option along with rest and ice packs.
-At our clinics we’ll focus on using chiropractic adjustments when necessary to address the shoulder joint, shift it forward or backward, restore alignment and help the body heal itself.
-We can also employ physical therapy methods, help you address and correct any posture issues, and work with you in terms of food and exercise because they play a huge role.
+Topical ointments may have their place, but will not address the underlying cause of pain.
+Rest and ice packs may also be found beneficial for temporary minor aches and pains.
+At our clinics, we’ll focus on using chiropractic adjustments when necessary to address the shoulder joint, shift it forward or backward, restore alignment and help the body heal itself.
+We can also employ physical therapy methods, help you address and correct any posture issues, and work with you in terms of food and exercise because they often play a huge role.

-Well, if you’re a side-sleeper, avoid sleeping on the side that the shoulder pain is on.
+Well, if you’re a side-sleeper, avoid sleeping on the side that has shoulder pain.
 Kind of a no-brainer, and easily avoidable if it’s hurting.
-Instead, grab something soft to hug and choose the other shoulder until you’re much better and healed.
+Instead, grab something soft to hug and choose the other shoulder until you’re healed.
 For back-sleepers, see if you can’t put a little cushion under the affected shoulder just to lend it a hand.
 And, if the shoulder pain comes with neck pain, a soft ergonomic pillow positioned between your neck and impacted shoulder can help as well.

 Because of how common rotator cuff injuries are in the sports and fitness worlds, you can imagine there are plenty of ways to use your injured shoulder without making it worse.
 It just depends on the cause of the shoulder pain, and whether you know what you’re doing!
 Stay away from military presses and heavy kettlebell swings.
-Instead, go for moves that are more for functionality and strengthening smaller muscles around the shoulder area by using light dumbbells/barbells, fitness bands, etc.
+Instead, go for moves that are more for functionality and strengthening smaller muscles around the shoulder area by using lightweight equipment, fitness bands, or even just your own body weight, etc.

-Rather than trying to type all the great upper body and shoulder-specific stretches (many of which could be considered exercises as well), we’d like to refer you to HealthLine.com’s article, “5 Exercises for Rotator Cuff Pain” because they included little demonstrative animated gif images so you can see the stretches in action.
+Rather than only reading about upper body and shoulder-specific stretches (many of which could be considered exercises as well), we’d like to refer you to HealthLine.com’s article, “5 Exercises for Rotator Cuff Pain” because they included little demonstrative animated gif images so you can see the stretches in action.